 Lars Hansen, Head of The IK Foundation

 The Field Station itself was constructed to be easy to transport, erect and dismantle after the intended period of use.
 It was designed as a pipe construction with four legs where two aluminium boxes are placed, which include necessary digital equipment and energy production in the form of fuel cells for all instruments of the station.
-EFOY value-added Partner Fuel Cell Systems Ltd (UK) designed a solution utilising three EFOY Pro 2400 Duo fuel cells contained in a specially adapted aluminium box enclosure and providing 300 Watts.
+EFOY value-added Partner Fuel Cell Systems Ltd (UK) designed a solution utilising three EFOY Pro 2400 Duo fuel cells (corresponds to latest fuel cell generation EFOY Pro 2800) contained in a specially adapted aluminium box enclosure and providing 300 Watts.
 It is linked to a second enclosure containing six MT60 fuel tanks.
 A remote monitoring system supplied by Fuel Cell Systems Ltd relays live data on the system, giving feedback on the condition of the fuel cells and highlighting any potential issues.

 The EFOY Pro solution provides enough fuel to last one year without any visit for refuelling required.
 Although the Field Station has been visited by polar bears during the summer, the station has stayed largely intact and is still able to provide a massive amount of unique and valuable data.
 For the research world, new opportunities have been opened up thanks to the possibility of projects and observations now being carried out remotely.
 The IK Foundation and its network of specialists including EFOY partner Fuel Cell Systems Ltd will continue to develop and establish new Field Stations as well as linked research projects around the world.